industdev/Naughty-Archiver-2000/README.md

 ## Resources
 - Every icon in lib/ui/ico by Microsoft
 - Gallery-dl by mikf.
-This program is completely dependent on gallery-dl and as such every rule that applies to gallery-dl's license also applies to this program, code from this repository outside FFMPEG, MKVMERGE and GALLERY-DL, is considered part of original code.
+This program is fully dependent on gallery-dl and as such every rule that applies to gallery-dl's license also applies to this program, code from this repository outside FFMPEG, MKVMERGE and GALLERY-DL, is considered part of original code.

-Do not get discouraged by the program's name
-Written in python as a learning vector
+Do not get discouraged by the program's name<br>Written in python as a learning vector